Decury/decury.net/README.md

 # Decury
-Decury is where classrooms come to the digital world by connecting students and teachers on a virtual classroom with all their necessary resources.
+Decury is where classrooms come to the digital world by connecting students and teachers on a virtual classroom with all their resources.